I Never Thought I'd Be Pregnant And Publishing A Memoir During A Pandemic

 Ellen O’Connell Whittet was a professional ballerina who suffered a career ending injury.
 Years later her dreams of becoming pregnant and publishing her first book both came true.
 Then came the pandemic.

-A year and a half ago, before it became unsafe to travel, my husband and I went to Paris for a week to take a break from the fertility treatments we’d recently started.
+A year and a half ago, my husband and I went to Paris for a week to take a break from the fertility treatments we’d recently started.
 I felt sad and frustrated and lucky to have a literal vacation from failing to get pregnant.
 Meanwhile in New York, my agent was preparing to submit the memoir I’d recently finished to publishing houses.
 So I walked around Paris and waited: for an email from my agent to say the book was ready, for the drugs I was taking to make my body work the way I wanted.

+One cold afternoon we walked into Notre Dame.
+I wanted to light a candle for my book, a small symbol of superstitious hope, but when I got into the cathedral and saw images of Mary holding her baby, I realised the candle I wanted to light was for two things I couldn’t untangle: the book I’d written and the baby I wanted.
+I lit my candle for both, thinking my ambitions would have more room to ascend in this tall, gothic church.Then we walked across the river for onion soup.
+As we ate, and all day long, I thought of that tiny candle burning in Notre Dame.
+I imagined that flame inside of my chest, flickering with longing.

 Advertisement